Guiding You Through The Immigration Process

 Immigration Visas On Humanitarian Ground

-People can also become permanent residents and citizens of the United States for humanitarian reasons.
+People can be granted a permanent resident card or also become permanent residents and citizens of the United States for humanitarian reasons.
 People fleeing their country of origin for fear of persecution can seek asylum or refugee status in the United States.
 Foreign nationals with refugee and asylum seeker status can apply to become lawful permanent residents of the United States (green card holders) through a process called adjustment of status.
 Once they have permanent resident status, asylum seekers can also apply for the Green Card for any closed family member who may have fled to the United States with them.

 Diversity Lottery Visas